Rapidisimo/ftl/src/recipes/tostadas.md

 I’ve made this dish for many people and so far they have all enjoyed it.
 I hope you will too.

+A link to the YouTube video: [Mexican Tostadas | Salvadoran Enchiladas](https://youtu.be/V9XCSUiiYQI)

 ## Ingredients